diyscif/diyscif/scif-thesis.md

 devices, and other access control equipment located outside the SCIF must be tamper-protected and securely fastened to a wall or other fixed structure.
 Electrical components, associated wiring, or mechanical links should only be accessible from inside SCIF.
-Otherwise transmission lines to and from outside SCIF must be FIPS-AES certified encrypted.
-Equipment containing access-control software used to program in authorized persons and remove no longer authorized individuals should be located fully inside the SCIF.
+Otherwise transmission lines must be FIPS-AES encrypted.
+Equipment containing access-control software, used to program allowed entry for authorized persons and remove no longer authorized individuals, should be located fully inside the SCIF.
 Electric door strikes used to unlock the door and "buzz people in" must have a positive engagement, i.e.  rest in a locked position and only unlock on entry authorization.
 The electric door strikes should comply to UL 1034 (Burglary-Resistant Electric Locking Mechanisms). [@ics-705-ts, p.
 63]

 Records should be kept of the active assignment of ID badge/card, PIN, level of access, recent entries, and other similar system-related information.
 Records of